-International financial institutions such as the World Bank are supporting a range of measures including fast-tracking budget support loans (known as development policy operations (DPOs), which are linked to policy reform requirements on the part of governments), technical support to re-designing strategies financing to better disaster risk incorporate emerging health risks, or providing emergency reallocations of International Development Association finance using the Contingency Emergency Response Component (CERC).27 International donors and agencies such as the European Union and WFP are helping extend the coverage of risk pooling mechanisms such as CCRIF by supplementing the premium payments to discount the overall cost of premiums and increase beneficiary reach (Scott, 2020).28 Regional financial institutions such as the Caribbean Development Bank have moved from sectoral and project-based finance towards a more synergised approach, requesting partners to ensure that financing for social protection is provided in a less fragmented fashion.
-Such an approach also relies on building national ensuring capacity and greater communication within national governments and across regional financial bodies.
+International financial institutions such as the World Bank are supporting a range of measures including fast-tracking budget support loans (known as development policy operations (DPOs), which are linked to policy reform requirements on the part of governments), technical support to re-designing disaster risk financing strategies to better incorporate emerging health risks, or providing emergency reallocations of International Development Association finance using Contingency Emergency Response Component (CERC).27 International donors and agencies such as the European Union and WFP are helping extend the coverage of risk pooling mechanisms such as CCRIF by supplementing the premium payments to discount the overall cost of premiums and increase beneficiary reach (Scott, 2020).28 Regional financial institutions such as the Caribbean Development Bank have moved from sectoral and project-based finance towards a more synergised approach, requesting partners to ensure that financing for social protection is provided in a less fragmented fashion.
+Such an approach also relies on building national capacity and ensuring communication within national governments and across regional financial bodies.